 Cutting (Through) Prices

-For the sake of argument I will consider tourist pricing and the locals discount to be one because I believe they both boil down to the same thing: Baseless assumptions.
+For the sake of argument I will consider tourist pricing and the locals discount to be the same thing, for I believe they both boil down to the same thing: Baseless assumptions that cannot often be proved.
+Is it fair to assume anything based upon where a person is from or who you think they are?

 I believe tourist pricing and the locals discounts are wrong, fully.
 In this post I will present arguments I have found online in defense of tourist pricing (and the locals discount) and I will argue against each point.
 I will not mention any travel blogs by name.